predeinnikita/web-perf/README.md

 ### core
 Package with base classes for collecting and send performance and error data.
+Using this package you can collect data about:
+- Used memory
+- Navigation Timing
+- FPS
+- Runtime errors
+- Custom time measurements

 ### yandex
 Install this package if you want to send collected data to Yandex.Metrica.